 Section 1.
 Monthly Salary Rate.

-The minimum full-time equivalent monthly salary rate for the term of this agreement is \$2,275 for employees.
+The minimum full-time equivalent monthly salary rate for the term of this agreement is \$2,811 for employees.
 Employing units reserve the right to set their full-time equivalent monthly salary rate at a higher level.
 The monthly salary is determined by multiplying the full-time equivalent monthly salary rate by the employment fraction as specified in Section 3.
+The University shall not reduce the monthly salary rate of bargaining unit employees reappointed in a subsequent year within the same employing department.